 Don’t include positions that you held more than fifteen years ago.
 Compile around five bullet points per job and aim to show accomplishments rather than just listing tasks.
 It is this section that will attract the most attention, so make it work for you.
 When writing the employment section, think about how your prior experience will add value to the new job and write the bullets from this perspective.

 This section must be visible even if it is opened on a computer screen.
 So, make sure that it is more than halfway up the page.
+There are no limits to how you do this, but keep in mind what will potentially be read first.
+A company name or your most recent job is probably the best way to start.

 Education and skills